JagjeevanAK/DebugBuddy/README.md

 Hover over any error or warning in your code to get instant AI-powered explanations and suggestions.
 No need to search for solutions - DebugBuddy provides context-aware help right where you need it.

-### **AI-Powered Code Review**
+### **AI-Powered Code Analysis**

-Get comprehensive code analysis for entire files.
-Right-click on any file or use the command palette to review your code for potential issues, best practices, and improvement suggestions.
+Get comprehensive code analysis with multiple specialized features:

+- **Code Review** - Comprehensive analysis for best practices and potential issues
+- **Performance Analysis** - Identify bottlenecks and optimization opportunities
+- **Refactoring Suggestions** - Improve code maintainability and structure
+- **Security Analysis** - Find vulnerabilities and security issues

+Access all features through:
+- Right-click context menu → "Analyze Code with DebugBuddy..."
+- Command Palette → Individual analysis commands
+- Context menu → Direct access to each analysis type

 ### Multi-Provider AI Support